 If you stop thinking of ConvertBox as solely opt-in forms, you realize there are other ways to use it.
 For instance…

 You can use it to make simple announcements.
 And one place to use this might be inside of a membership site.

 For instance, if I want to make all of my members aware of something, I set up a popup box or a slide-in box that simply makes the announcement.
-And I can set it to trigger if they visit the LAB Dashboard.
+And I can set it to trigger if they visit the membership Dashboard.

 Boom.
 They won’t miss it.

 Combined with the CRM integration, I can even target this based on who they are and what level of membership.
 Want to make an announcement only to PRO members and not the Starter members?
 No problem.